Do guinea pigs like water? This is a question that many guinea pig owners have asked themselves at some point in time.

 What Happens If My Guinea Pig Gets Wet?

-If your guinea pig does happen to become wet, there are some steps you can take for making sure he stays healthy and comfortable: dry off his coat using a towel, offer him a warm place to nap close to your own body so he can take advantage of your body heat.
+If your guinea pig does happen to become wet, there are some steps you can take to make sure he stays healthy and comfortable: dry off his coat using a towel, offer him a warm place to nap close to your own body so he can take advantage of your body heat.

 Never use a blow dryer or any other type of heater for drying off your guinea pig, this will only make him feel agitated.